Research

-From 2016 until 2022, I directed the >> Postsecular Conflicts Research Group at the University of Innsbruck, specialized in sociological and interdisciplinary research on religion in contemporary society.
-The theoretical focus of our work was on social theories of secularization and post-secularity as well as normative political theories on religion & democracy and religion in the public sphere.
-Our mostly qualitative empirical research revolved around religious and secular actors in value-conflicts and the polarization of the religious field in liberal and conservative currents.
-With a strong regional focus on Russia and the former Soviet Union and a special attention to transnational and global religious dynamics, the Postsecular Conflicts Research Group has produced pathbreaking research on transnational moral conservative norm mobilization, the Russian Orthodox Church as a global norm entrepreneur, religion-state relations in Russia and Europe and global resistances to LGBT rights.
+From 2016 until 2022, I directed the >> Postsecular Conflicts Research Group at the University of Innsbruck, which advanced interdisciplinary and comparative studies of religion, secularization, and democracy.
+With a strong regional focus on Russia and the former Soviet Union, and attention to transnational religious dynamics, our work produced influential studies on the Russian Orthodox Church as a global norm entrepreneur, on religion–state relations, and on global resistance to LGBTI+ rights.

 My research has been supported by: